ascorbic/unpic-img/docs/src/content/img/astro.md

 ---

 A high-performance, responsive image service and component library for [Astro](https://astro.build/).
-Automatically supports most image CDNs and CMSs with no build step needed.
+Generates a responsive image that follows best practices, with the correct srcset and sizes.
+Detects image URLs from most image CDNs and CMSs and can resize images with no build step.
+Detects if you are hosting on a platform with a built-in image CDN and will use that for local images, and falls-back to the defaulr Astro image service.

 ## Installation and usage